Space junk sends station astronauts into docked capsules - NewsBreak

 Space junk sends station astronauts into docked capsules

-CAPE CANAVERAL, Fla. — (AP) — Space junk threatened the seven astronauts aboard the International Space Station on Monday, forcing them to seek shelter in their docked capsules and disrupting their work.
+Space junk threatened the seven astronauts aboard the International Space Station on Monday and forced them to seek shelter in their docked capsules.

-The U.S. Space Command said it was tracking a field of orbiting debris, the apparent result of a satellite breakup.
-The situation had the debris coming uncomfortably close to the space station on subsequent orbits, and required the astronauts to close and then reopen several compartments, including the European lab, every 1 1/2 hours until bedtime.
+The U.S. Space Command said it was tracking a field of orbiting debris, the apparent result of some type of satellite break-up.

-Mission Control said the heightened threat might continue for another couple days and continue to interrupt the astronauts' science research and other work.
-Four of the seven crew members arrived at the orbiting outpost Thursday night.

-NASA astronaut Mark Vande Hei, who's midway through a yearlong mission, called it “a crazy but well-coordinated day" as he bid Mission Control good night.

-“It was certainly a great way to bond as a crew, starting off with our very first work day in space," he said.

-The Space Command said it was working with NASA and the State Department.
-NASA had made no comment by early afternoon.
+The astronauts retreated into their docked capsules early Monday, after being told of the last-minute threat.
+Mission Control had them close the hatches between the space station compartments again later in the day, as a safety precaution.

+"We are actively working to characterize the debris field and will continue to ensure all space-faring nations have the information necessary to maneuver satellites if impacted," the Space Command said in a statement.

-Earlier in the day, the Russian Space Agency said via Twitter that the astronauts were ordered into their docked capsules, in case they had to make a quick getaway.
+The Russian Space Agency said via Twitter that the astronauts were ordered into their docked capsules earlier in the day, in case they had to make a quick getaway.
 Later, the crew was “routinely performing operations,” the agency noted.

-But the cloud of debris seemed to pose a threat on each passing orbit — or every 1 1/2 hours.
-German astronaut Matthias Maurer was told to move his sleeping bag from the European lab to a safer location for the night.
+But the cloud of debris seemed to be posing a threat on each passing orbit.
+Mission Control informed the crew that the latest pass was expected to last seven minutes, and had them interrupt their science research to once again take safety precautions.

 Some 20,000 pieces of space junk are being tracked. including old and broken satellites.
-Last week, a fragment from an old Chinese satellite — the target of a missile-strike test in 2007 — threatened to come uncomfortably close.
-While it later was dismissed as a risk, NASA had the space station move anyway.
+Last week, a fragment from an old Chinese satellite — the target of a missile-strike test in 2007 — came uncomfortably close.
+While it later was shown to be no threat, NASA had the space station move anyway.

 The space station is currently home to four Americans, one German and two Russians.